sk8forether/UndergradResearch/README.md

 # UndergradResearch
 Some sample code taken from my undergraduate research project in Astrophysics on Modeling Galaxy Clusters.
+Note: I have not updated these files since graduating, though my programming has grown by leaps and bounds since.

 functions.py contains, as the name suggests, some core functions for the project.